 Salesforce offers extensive customization options to tailor the platform to your business processes.
 However, customization should be approached thoughtfully to avoid unnecessary complexity that could lead to maintenance challenges and user frustration.

-Be sure to start with a foundation of standard features.
-Focus on your needs first.
-Then, you can add additional features to address the evolution of your business processes.
-Frequently, there is a temptation to customize everything from day one.
-However, this will ultimately make the environment unnecessarily complicated and lead to inefficiencies or system breaks.
 Remember to document everything for future reference.
 Consider using a tool like Sweep, which offers built-in AI-powered documentation so that you can automate this part of the process.
 This will come in handy for any troubleshooting needs that may arise.
 And of course, review your customizations regularly in order to optimize for system efficiency.

 4. Prioritize Data Hygiene